I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 - build.nvidia.com: VSS Blueprint card

-- Previous article: Investigating VSS 3.1.0 EA and the current state of manufacturing VSS as seen at Hannover Messe
+- Previous article: VSS 3.1.0 EA and the current state of manufacturing VSS as seen at Hannover Messe